Boris Acosta speaks 4 languages fluently and although he has lived most of his life in the United States, has lived in 8 countries altogether.

 While in pre-production of Dante’s Inferno live-action feature film, I came across a wise investor who said that this $55 million film could be either extremely successful or a complete flunk.
 I realized that he was completely right, particularly based on all the bad versions Hollywood produced since the successful Italian production of L’Inferno in 1911.
 It’s been over 100 years and since then, and nobody in the film industry has produced an epic live action film of Dante’s Inferno, let alone any worthy version of Dante’s caliber.

 During the course of putting together a dream team to produce the live action film, it was brought to my attention that I needed to take a step back and produce smaller films to prove that the big one is a worthy investment for those that can bank it.
-I agreed and decided to produce 2 short films of 39 minutes each, Abandon All Hope (documentary) and Dante’s Hell Animated (2D animation), as well as Inferno by Dante a 108-minute feature film.
-All are now in the final stages of post production and I hope they’ll pave the road for not only the big feature film trilogy but also for the 3D animation trilogy.
-Inferno by Dante will also be a great tool in the academic world for those studying The Divine Comedy.
+I agreed and decided to produce 2 mendium length films of 39 minutes each, Abandon All Hope (documentary) and Dante’s Hell Animated (2D animation).
+In addition, I've been working to produce a trilogy starting with Dante's Hell, a 108-minute feature film to be released in 2022 and its sequels, Dante's Purgatory and Dante's Paradise to be release in 2023 and 2024 respectivelly.
+All are now in the final stages of post production and I hope they’ll pave the road for not only the big feature live-action film trilogy but also for the 3D animation trilogy.
+Dante's Hell will also be a great tool in the academic world for those studying The Divine Comedy.

 The intention of my work has three main goals.
 First, to reach a wide audience to give them the tools to improve their lives.
 Second, to get people interested in reading the original book and have a direct experience with Dante Alighieri while he takes his reader by the hand on a journey of their own life.
 Third, to prepare a worldwide audience for a live-action feature film, presently in development.